Python-PyQt/PyQt5-Docs/docs/pyqt_builder.rst

     :py:mod:`~pyqtbuild.PyQtProject` adds the following keys to the ``[tool.sip.project]`` section of :file:`pyproject.toml`:

+    **android-abis**
+        The value is a list of target Android ABIs (e.g. armeabi-v7a, arm64-v8a).
+This is also a user option.

     **link-full-dll**
         The boolean value specifies if, on Windows, the full Python DLL should be linked against rather than the limited API DLL.
 This is also a user